Kodaikanal: The land of forests

 Kodaikanal has several other tourist attractions like Bryant Park, Bear Shola Falls, Pillar Rocks, Devil’s kitchen, kukkal caves, Guna caves, pillar rocks, etc.

-Being a hill station, its weather is quite moderate for the whole year but the winter season from October to March blankets the valley with a white mist that associate to form a panoramic visual that is incomparable to anything else you have ever seen.
+Being a hill station, its weather is quite moderate for the whole year but the winter season from October to March blankets the valley with a white mist that associates to form a panoramic visual that is incomparable to anything else you have ever seen.